 3. Hospitals Are Everywhere

 As the population expands, we will continue seeing more hospitals and healthcare facilities popping up to accommodate the demand.
 Very few towns do not have access to a nearby hospital, so you shouldn’t have to worry about finding a place to work, regardless of where you live.
-This also means that your are open if you do wish to relocate.
+This also means that your options for relocating are open if you do wish to relocate.

 4. You Can Earn a Degree Online